NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 5/Conference Z's Victims.md

   - name: ""

   - name: "Please, See Me, Too"
-    desc: "`pf2:r` **Trigger** The PCs start investigating the journal for 287's name\n**Effect** The victims all beg for attention and recognition, lashing out at the PCs when they remain focused.
+    desc: "`pf2:r` **Trigger** The PCs start investigating the journal for 287's name\n* * *\n\n**Effect** The victims all beg for attention and recognition, lashing out at the PCs when they remain focused.
 The haunt makes a howling wail Strike against all living creatures and then rolls initiative."
   - name: "Melee"
     desc: "Howling Wail +21 (range increment 35 feet) no multiple attack penalty."